polterguy/polterguy.github.io/index.md

 ## Documentation

-Documentation is automatically given to all whom [obtains a commercial license](https://servergardens.com/buy/) of Magic, and comes in the form of additional videos, not publicly available - In addition to written documentation sent to the email you use as you obtain a license.
+Documentation is automatically given to all whom somehow [obtains a commercial license](https://servergardens.com/buy/) of Magic, and comes in the form of additional videos, not publicly available - In addition to written documentation sent to the email you use as you obtain a license.